History of Coventry City F.C.: 1975–1983: Return of Jimmy Hill

 The 1977–78 season was a complete contrast, with a change in tactics by Gordon Milne, switching to an attacking 4–2–4 formation.
 The tactic meant City conceded more goals than previously, but with Yorath and Barry Powell as anchors in midfield, Hutchison and new signing Ray Graydon on the wings, and Wallace and Mick Ferguson as strikers, the attack were more than able to compensate.
 Coventry finished seventh, narrowly missing out on qualifying for Europe for a second time.
 A run of injuries led to a less successful campaign the following season, with a tenth-place finish.
 The club acquired new players Gary Gillespie and Steve Hunt for relatively low prices, both of whom would go on to enjoy success at the club.
-Despite their recent financial problems, Coventry attempted to make the first-ever £1 million pound signing, of Trevor Francis, but the Birmingham striker elected to move to Nottingham Forest instead.
+Despite their recent financial problems, Coventry attempted to make the first-ever £1 million signing, of Trevor Francis, but the Birmingham striker elected to move to Nottingham Forest instead.
 A bid for Ipswich defender Kevin Beattie fell through over concerns about the player's fitness.
 The club's form suffered further in the 1979–80 season as they fell to fifteenth place in the league table, and exited the FA Cup in the fourth round to Third Division Blackburn.
 Phil Mead retired at the end of the season and Jimmy Hill, who had also acquired significant shareholdings in the club, was elevated to the chairmanship.

 During the close-season Coventry sold Ian Wallace to Nottingham Forest for a fee of £1.25 million, using the proceeds to fund a new sports centre at the club training ground in Ryton-on-Dunsmore.
 They also negotiated a sponsorship deal with Talbot, and attempted to rename the club to "Coventry Talbot".
 This proposal was rejected by the FA.
 The highlight of the 1980–81 season was a League Cup run which started with a win over Manchester United in the opening round, City winning both legs 1–0.
 By February the club had reached the semi-final of the competition, and were also enjoying league and FA Cup success, but the final months of the season were a disaster.
 They lost to West Ham United in the League Cup, through a late goal, to Tottenham in the FA Cup fifth round four days later, and then league form deserted them as they lost seven out of the next eight games.
 Only a late-season rally prevented City being sucked into the relegation fight.
 The poor form led Coventry to relieve Milne of his managerial duties, although he remained at the club in the role of general manager.
 Dave Sexton, who had previously managed Chelsea, Manchester United and Queen's Park Rangers was appointed as Milne's replacement.